 The third setting I highly suggest all FTDNA look at is the Earliest Known Ancestor (EKA) setting, which is no longer editable by the admin.
 Having that person's name included on the results page will help all researchers — genetic genealogy enthusiasts and otherwise.
 To add that information, log into your account:

 I enjoy helping people with their genealogy through genetics.
-Although I know next to nothing about Whitfield or Hackett genealogy, I'm more than happy to review anyone's results and suggest what tests may be of use.
+Although I know next to nothing about Whitfield, Cochran, or Hackett genealogy, I'm more than happy to review anyone's results and suggest what tests may be of use.
 I also welcome feedback on the origins of any subgroup within a project.
-But understand that these recent changes have restricted the help I can provide, and that has been reduced to nearly zero for the newly adopted groups.
+But understand that these recent changes have restricted the assistance I can provide, and that has been reduced to nearly zero for the newly adopted groups.
 Making the changes I suggest here will make this a more enjoyable experience for everyone.

 One more point — and one that represents my personal opinion and certainly not that of all DNA project admins: Clearly, the level of commitment and interest varies from one adminstrator to the next.
 Some begin a project then soon abandon it, possibly because they're uncertain as to what to do with it.
 Others — I'm sorry to say (but I'm wholly convinced of the notion) — try to corner the market, so to speak, on the surname and close their projects to ouside scrutiny and interest, thereby providing themselves with exclusive control and access.
 (I'm a huge fan of public education, dissimination of facts and information, and the free utilization of open source material.)
+Peer review is essential.
 Nevertheless, all adminstrators of FTDNA's projects are volunteers.
 We're not employees.
 We're not paid.
 Many of us have contributed hundreds, perhaps even thousands of hours for no reason other than the joy of it.
 We enjoy helping.
 We enjoy sharing our knowlegde and often consider ourselves pioneers in a new and exciting frontier.
 We're also enthusiastic and passionate genealogists.
 And we're committed to protect your personal identity from the public.
 And I'd finally suggest that a huge amount of FTDNA's success is due to the energy of its project admins.
 Let's hope they don't squander away the talent.

 Creating the ability for citizens to adopt a project was a brilliant marketing move on FTDNA's part and I wholly appreciate and thank them for allowing me the opportunity to explore this marvelous hobby to the extent I possess abilities to do so.
 But the continuance of this successful tool for the genealogy community requires the members' continued help and support.